This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a NES diagnosed?

-- Blood tests may show the cause of your NES.
+- Blood tests may show a physical cause of your NES, such as low blood sugar or oxygen levels.

 How is a NES treated?